 13 tools organized across search and AI-assisted query:

-Key differentiator: The only GA-status official logging MCP server from a major vendor.
-The AI-assisted tools (saia_*) are unique — they use Splunk’s AI to generate, explain, and optimize SPL queries, effectively adding a natural-language layer over Splunk’s powerful but complex query language.
+Key differentiator: The most widely adopted official logging MCP server — 11,136 Splunkbase downloads (doubled since March 2026, v1.1.1 April 28).
+The AI-assisted tools (saia_*) use Splunk’s AI to generate, explain, and optimize SPL queries, adding a natural-language layer over Splunk’s powerful but complex query language.
 Safety guardrails include 1-minute execution limits and 1,000 event caps.
 RBAC integrates with existing Splunk permissions.
 Available on AWS Marketplace.
-5,029+ downloads since launch.
+A second official repo, **splunk/splunk-mcp-server2** (Python + TypeScript), also supports SPL validation and SSE/stdio transports — giving teams Docker-deployable options alongside the platform-embedded approach.

-Limitation: GitHub stars (2) don’t reflect adoption since distribution is through Splunkbase, not GitHub.
+Limitation: GitHub stars (4) don’t reflect adoption since distribution is through Splunkbase, not GitHub.
 Splunk proprietary license limits customization.
 Requires a Splunk instance (not free).
 The 1,000 event cap and 1-minute timeout may be restrictive for large-scale log analysis.
 Platform-embedded deployment (management port 8089) means the MCP endpoint lives inside your Splunk infrastructure — no standalone deployment option.
+Note: Splunkbase now classifies the server as “Beta” (was “Supported” at GA) — status may reflect the v1.1.x feature work.

 Splunk Community MCP — Open-Source Alternative

-Key differentiator: The most-starred community Splunk MCP server, with 47x more GitHub stars than the official server’s repo.
+Key differentiator: The most-starred community Splunk MCP server on GitHub, with 24x more GitHub stars than the official server’s repo.
 FastMCP-based implementation provides SPL execution, saved search management, KV Store operations, user/role management, and health checks.
 Triple transport support (stdio, SSE, REST) gives more deployment flexibility than the official server’s HTTP-only approach.
 Docker support simplifies self-contained deployment.

 Limitation: Community-maintained — no Splunk/Cisco backing.
 Lacks the official server’s AI-assisted query generation (saia_*) tools.
-No safety guardrails (execution limits, event caps) by default.
-May lag behind Splunk platform updates.
+No safety guardrails (execution limits, event caps) by default. **No new code commits since July 2025** — may lag behind Splunk platform updates as the official server accelerates to v1.1.x.

 Traceloop OpenTelemetry MCP — Unified Distributed Tracing